CNAG-Biomedical-Informatics/pheno-ranker/docs/pxf.md

 ## PXF (Phenopacket top-element) as input ![PXF](https://avatars.githubusercontent.com/u/17553567?s=280&v=4){ width="20" }

-When using the `pheno-ranker` command-line interface, simply ensure the [correct syntax](https://github.com/cnag-biomedical-informatics/pheno-ranker#synopsis) is provided.
+The examples below show the minimal command-line patterns.
+For the complete CLI reference, see [Usage](usage.md).

 ???
 Question "What happens with deeply nested arrays such as `interpretations.diagnosis.genomicInterpretations`?"